 The ombudsman can require the authority to report back to her about the steps taken to implement her recommendations.

-On the completion of a PD Act investigation, the ombudsman must report to the principal officer of the appropriate authority (if any) and the responsible minister.
+On the completion of a PD Act investigation, the ombudsman must report to the principal officer of the appropriate authority and to the responsible minister.
 The ombudsman may also send a copy to the Victorian premier (s 23(2A), (3) OA Act (Vic)).

 On the completion of a report of a parliamentary referral under section 16, the ombudsman must report to the relevant presiding officer or officers (s 25AB OA Act (Vic)).